We'd love to have you access this content. It's in our members-only area, but you're in luck: becoming a member is easy and it's free.

-Writers who have written a good portion of their memoir will sometimes begin to wonder if it is time to hire a writing professional to work with them to get the manuscript out into the world.
-At this stage, they ask, “What’s the difference between proofreading and editing?
+After having written a good portion of their memoir, writers will sometimes begin to wonder if it is time to hire a writing professional to work with them to get the manuscript ready to go out into the world.
+At this stage, they may ask, “What’s the difference between proofreading and editing?
 And, how do I know which one I need?”

 Proofreading is the more technical, nutsy-boltsy end of editing.
 Someone who is an editor will often also undertake to proofread a manuscript.
-Proofreading is concerned with mechanics: spelling, punctuation, noun/verb agreement, other grammar problems, nuts and bolts consistency (abbreviations, digits vs. numbers that are spelled out as words, etc.), obvious breaks from styling (inconsistencies in fonts, line spacing, spacing between words, and margins, etc.), and factual errors (dates, place names, historical facts).
+Proofreading is concerned with mechanics: spelling, punctuation, noun/verb agreement, other grammar problems, consistency (abbreviations, digits vs. numbers that are spelled out as words, etc.), obvious breaks from styling (inconsistencies in fonts, line spacing, spacing between words, and margins), and factual errors (dates, place names, historical facts).